Efficient sequential Bayesian inference for state-space epidemic models using ensemble data assimilation: Results

-For both simulation studies, we compared the proposed eSMC$^2$ algorithm with the standard SMC$^2$ implementation that employs a bootstrap particle filter (BPF) in its inner layer (see Appendix~\ref{app_bpf}).
-In both cases, we used $N_\theta = 1000$ parameter particles and $N_x = 200$ ensemble members (or particles).
+For each simulation study, we compared the proposed eSMC$^2$ algorithm with the standard SMC$^2$ implementation that employs a bootstrap particle filter (BPF) in its inner layer (see Appendix \ref{appA}).
+In all cases, we used $N_\theta = 1000$ parameter particles and $N_x = 200$ ensemble members (or particles).
 For simplicity and comparability, the value of $N_x$ was kept fixed throughout the timeline.
 Parameter rejuvenation was triggered when the effective sample size of the parameter particles dropped below 50\% of $N_\theta$, followed by five iterations of the PMMH kernel.

-Filtered estimates in Figures~\ref{fig:sim_state1} and~\ref{fig:sim_state2} correspond to a single representative run of each method.
-The results illustrate that both eSMC$^2$ (blue) and SMC$^2$ (orange) accurately capture the epidemic dynamics in Examples~1 and~2.
+Filtered estimates in Figs~\ref{Fig3}, ~\ref{Fig4}, and~\ref{Fig_ex3_state} correspond to a single representative run of each method.
+The results illustrate that both eSMC$^2$ (blue) and SMC$^2$ (orange) accurately capture the epidemic dynamics in Examples~1,~2, and~3.
 For both methods, the predicted incidence closely follows the observed data, with 95\% credible intervals consistently encompassing the actual case counts, indicating reliable uncertainty quantification.
 Estimates of the time-varying transmission rate $\beta_t$ and the effective reproduction number $R_{\text{eff}}(t)$ are broadly consistent across methods and closely align with the ground truth, demonstrating that both approaches yield comparable assessments of the evolving transmission dynamics.
-Figures~\ref{fig:unobs1}-\ref{fig:unobs2} in Appendix~\ref{app_sim} illustrate that the filtering estimates closely track the true latent trajectories, with credible intervals providing appropriate coverage.
+The wider credible intervals for $R_{\text{eff}}(t)$ relative to the filtered incidence reflect two complementary sources of uncertainty: the roughness of the random walk prior on $\beta_t$, and parameter non-identifiability, particularly during the early epidemic phase when different combinations of $\beta_t$, $\alpha$, and $\gamma$ can yield indistinguishable incidence curves.
+This wider uncertainty is therefore an accurate signal that incidence data alone cannot sharply identify instantaneous transmission intensity.
+Smoother priors on $\beta_t$, such as integrated Brownian motion or higher-order random walks, could potentially mitigate this variability but were not considered here and remain an avenue for future work.
+The filtering estimates of the unobserved latent state also closely track the true latent trajectories, with their credible intervals providing appropriate coverage (see Appendix \ref{appC}).